-Kawasaki disease, although rare, is becoming increasingly recognized in India as a major cause of acquired heart disease in children.
+Kawasaki disease isn’t curable in terms of a single treatment that eliminates the cause, but it is treatable and many children recover from this disease completely without long term health issues, particularly with early diagnosis and treatment.
+Kawasaki disease, although rare, is becoming increasingly recognised in India as a major cause of acquired heart disease in children.
 It mostly affects children under the age of five, with a higher occurrence in boys.
 The disease begins suddenly and leads to inflammation in blood vessels throughout the body.
 If not treated in time, it can damage the blood vessel walls, especially those that supply blood to the heart.

 Keep reading to explore the different treatment approaches available for Kawasaki disease in India.